wilsonmar/oss-perf/wiremock.md

 is an open-source Java-language library for stubbing and mocking (proxying) web services to replace dependency servers.

-On August 18, 2013, Wiremock author Tom Akehurst (@Akehurst) writes in his blog: http://www.tomakehurst.com/introducing-wiremock-an-http-service-stubbing-library/
+On August 18, 2012, Wiremock author Tom Akehurst (@Akehurst work in UK consultancy EnergizedWork) wrote in his blog: http://www.tomakehurst.com/introducing-wiremock-an-http-service-stubbing-library/

   "Wiremock allows HTTP exchanges to be stubbed and verified.